mpkato/ntcir.datasearch.jp/content/_index.md

 The metadata of data sets will be provided by a single JSON file, while the statistical data are stored as individual files.
-As seen in the examples, the "data" field indicate statistical data contained in the data set.
+As seen in the examples, the `data` field indicate statistical data contained in the data set.

 Note that e-Stat releases their contents under a license compatible with [Creative Commons Attribution 4.0 International Public License](https://creativecommons.org/licenses/by/4.0/), and Data.gov releases many of their data as [U.S. Government Works](https://www.usa.gov/government-works) or under [CC0 1.0 Universal (CC0 1.0)